ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/setup.md

 ## **Required Programming Language Software**

-These lessons require the installation of **R**, **RStudio**, and **BASH**.
+These lessons require the installation of **R** and **RStudio** (optionally **BASH**).
 The R open-source software is an object-oriented programming language for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows, and MacOS.

 RStudio is a set of integrated tools designed to help you be more productive with R. It includes a console, syntax- highlighting editor that supports direct code execution, and a variety of robust tools for plotting, viewing history, debugging, and managing your workspace.

 The command line terminal available to Mac OS and Linux is a powerful tool and where the magic happens.
 It’s excellent for software development, file management, remote analysis, and a myriad of other tasks.

+### Mac OS Tips

+1. To download R, visit [https://cran.r-project.org/](https://cran.r-project.org/) and at the top of the page, select the macOS operating system.
+- Select the "Download R for macOS" link on the main page.
+- Select the "base" link in the Subdirectories.
+- Select the "R-4.1.2.pkg" link, and the R installer will begin to download.
+- Open the installer and follow the instructions.

+2. To download RStudio, visit [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download) and follow the instructions to:
+- “1.
+Install R”, which you have already done.
+- “2.
+Download RStudio Desktop”
+- Select the "Download RStudio for Mac" button and the R Studio installer will begin to download.
+- Open the installer and follow the installation instructions.

 ### Windows Tips